 Preparation

-Start by making the batter for the crepes.
-It’s similar to pancake batter, but it is thinner and made in the blender.
-I’m sure you could use a stand mixer or electric hand mixer, but the texture would probably be different since it would add a lot more air to the batter.
+Start by making the batter for the sweet crepes.
+It’s similar to pancake batter, but it is thinner and made in the blender

 Man and young boy standing in the kitchen at the stovetop with the blender and crepe ingredients on the counter

 In a blender combine the flour, eggs, milk, melted butter, sugar, and salt.
-Blend it for about 30 seconds to one minute, until the batter is smooth.
+Blend it for about 30 seconds to one minute, until it makes a smooth batter.
 You don’t want any lumps in the batter.

 Over medium heat, melt a bit of butter in a small frying pan to coat the bottom.
-Once the butter is melted, pour about 1/4 cup of the crepe batter into the pan, tilting the pan to make sure it coats the bottom.
+Once the butter is melted, pour about 1/4 cup batter into the center of the pan, tilting the pan in a circular motion to make sure it coats the bottom.
 The crepe should be thin.
-Cook for about one minute, then use a spatula to gently lift the crepe and flip it over to cook the other side.
+Cook for about one minute until the first side is lightly cooked, then use a rubber spatula to gently lift the crepe and flip it over to cook the other side.

 Two young boys pouring ingredients into the blender at a countertop

-After the bottom has cooked as well, transfer the crepe to a plate and continue with the remaining batter.
+After the bottom has cooked as well and is lightly golden brown, transfer the crepe to a plate and continue with the remaining batter.
 Crepes are best served warm.
-Either start serving as they finish, or cover to keep warm until you are ready to eat.
+Either start serving as they finish or cover the cooked crepes to keep warm until you are ready to eat.

-To serve: cover each crepe with a thin layer of your choice of spreads, going almost to the edges.
+To serve: cover each crepe with a thin layer of your choice of spreads, going almost to the edge of the crepe.
 Add any other toppings you would like, and carefully fold the crepe in half, then half again, and enjoy!

 Multiple breakfast crepes filled with chocolate sauce and berries and garnished with powdered sugar on a white plate with a white napkin behind and a fork near the front on a grey marbled surface (vertical)